Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

 But this is impossible when $S=\emptyset$ because there is no (total) function to an empty set, whereas there is always a (single, unique) group homomorphism to $\mathcal F(\emptyset)$ the trivial group with one element (which is indeed the [*terminal object*](https://en.wikipedia.org/wiki/Initial_and_terminal_objects) in **Grp**).

-## Induction

 Having seen some examples of functors, let us go back to our original goal of making sense of induction.
-In the language of modules, induction corresponds to an *extension of scalars*, similar to how a real vector space $V$ can be complexified to $V^{\C} = V \oplus iV = V \otimes_{\R} \C$.
+In the language of modules, induction corresponds to an *extension of scalars*, similar to how a real vector space $V$ can be complexified to $V^{\C} = V \otimes_{\R} \C$.
 We begin by looking for an adjunction involving tensor products.

 ### Tensor-hom adjunction